-Again, please make sure you arrive for orientation by 8:45 am.
+Again, please make sure you arrive for class before 9 am.
+We want to be respectful of our lecturers' time.
 It is easy to run late as you try to figure out the best way to get to campus - make sure you give yourself extra time on the first 2-3 days.
 Even if you have done a "dry-run" over the weekend, remember that weekdays always are a bit more hectic, bus schedules may have changed, etc.